 Nova Scotia’s provincial law is the Personal Information International Disclosure Act .
 Like British Columbia, Nova Scotia forbids storing patient data in the USA, even if encrypted.

-Ontario’s law is called the Personal Health Information Protection Act.
+Ontario’s law is called the Personal Health Information Protection Act (PHIPA).
 It provides for several different classifications of service providers, so it’s important to know into which category a particular vendor might fit.

-Prince Edward Island does not have its own provincial law, so only PHIPA applies here.
+Prince Edward Island does not have its own provincial law, so only PIPEDA applies here.

 Quebec has passed An Act Respecting the Protection of Personal Information in the Private Sector, in addition to a couple of other laws that make Quebec unique and significantly different from other provinces.

-Saskatchewan does not have its own provincial law, so only PHIPA applies here.
+Saskatchewan does not have its own provincial law, so only PIPEDA applies here.

 The Northwest Territories, Nunavut, and Yukon are territories, not provinces, so only PHIPA applies in these areas.